 How to apply for low income assistance programs?

 If your state is not listed, click here to find a listing of other state government programs, non-profit organizations and community action agencies.
 Not only may they have information on the Low Income Home Energy Assistance Program (LIHEAP), but staff will often have referrals to additional sources of utility bill assistance in a region.
-Or find how to get help from from charities.
+Or find how to get help from local charities.

 Help from your utility company